Your type of stomach cancer tells you which type of cell the cancer started in. The main type is adenocarcinoma.

-Knowing the type of stomach cancer you have helps your doctor decide which treatment you need.
+Knowing the type and grade of stomach cancer you have helps your doctor decide which treatment you need.

 Grades of stomach cancer

-The grade gives your doctor an idea of how the cancer might behave and what treatment you need.
+The grade means how abnormal the cells look under a microscope.
+Knowing the grade gives your doctor an idea of how the cancer might behave and what treatment you need.

 The grades of cancer cells are from 1 to 3:

-- grade 1 (low grade) look most like normal cells
+- grade 1 (low grade) look like normal stomach cells

 - grade 2 look a bit like normal cells